buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-v2.md

 Execution
 ---------

-Now that we've got our inputs on the executor, and our execution root set up - our final step is that actual execution.
+Now that we've got our inputs on the executor, and our execution root set up, our final step is the actual execution.

 We've made significant improvements here as well:
 - We've upgraded our default executor cluster to run on compute-optimized Intel Cascade Lake machines with up to 3.8 GHz sustained all-core turbo.
-- Our Mac executors now run on bare-metal Mac minis, which show huge improvements over the pervious [Orka](https://www.macstadium.com/orka) machines we used for I/O intensive workloads.
+- Our Mac executors now run on bare-metal Mac minis, which show huge improvements over the previous [Orka](https://www.macstadium.com/orka) machines we used for I/O intensive workloads.
 - Our new caching and auto-scaling infrastructure supports scaling up and down from just a few executors to hundreds of machines depending on load while still supporting the `--remote_download_minimal` flag.
 - The groundwork has been laid for what we call **Bring Your Own Executors**.
 This will allow users to take advantage of BuildBuddy's UI and global caching infrastructure while running their own executor pools.